 Use of a prescription stimulant without the need for it can have serious side effects, including addiction, suppressed appetite, restlessness, dry mouth, rapid heart rate, increased blood pressure, heightened body temperature, trouble sleeping, anxiety, paranoia, headache, and dizziness.
 Adding alcohol to the mix increases the risk for alcohol poisoning, as the stimulant action of amphetamines can counteract the depressant nature of alcohol, and a person may not realize how drunk they are.

-Even though these drugs are taken to enhance intelligence as “smart drugs,” students who abuse them actually have lower GPAs than those who don’t, NIDA publishes.
 Any use of a prescription medication without a legitimate and necessary need for it can be potentially dangerous and is considered to be drug abuse.

-There are two main forms of treatment for substance abuse and addiction: inpatient (or residential) and outpatient treatment.
+There are two main forms of treatment for substance abuse and addiction: inpatient (or residential) and outpatient rehab treatment.
 Both offer a variety of services, from detox programs to therapy, counseling, educational programs, and support groups.

-On-Campus College Programs for Sober Students in Texas
+Texas College Programs for Sober Students

 There are over 100 colleges and universities spread out over the large state of Texas.
 Below is a list of some of these colleges that have programs for sober students: